Publications Information

 Endnotes

 Please keep endnotes to a minimum—most Trial articles have around 20 endnotes.
 They should be compiled at the end of the article, not at the bottom of each page of text.
 Legal references should follow the ALWD Citation Manual (Fifth Edition), Association of Legal Writing Directors, including using authors’ first names.
 It is substantially similar to the Bluebook Uniform System of Citation, and more information is available at www.alwd.org.
-The main exceptions are that Trial does not use all caps for law and other scholarly journals and cites to the West reporters only.
+The main exception is that Trial does not use all caps for law and other scholarly journals and cites to the West reporters only.
 Do not include parallel citations to state reporters.

 Biographical Sketch